WILD FORMS: YELLOWSTONE IN CLAY

 JESSE FALES

-Winter 2025
+Spring 2025

 EXPLORE

-THE WILD LIFE CERAMICS
+THE YELLOWSTONE WILD LIFE

 Jesse Fales

 Born in Cody and raised on the Northfork of the Shoshone River, in Wapiti Valley, daughter of outfitters and dude ranchers, Jesse Fales spent her entire childhood outdoors on pack trips going deep into the wilds of the Absaroka Mountains.
 Rimrock Dude Ranch has been her home since 14 and she has spent every summer riding horses around Shoshone National Forest and Yellowstone National Park.
+She started making sculptural functional ceramics in 2002.
+Drawing from memory and observation, she brings the wild animals she encounters in her life into her ceramic forms.